mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 Avoid using gifs (open for debate)
     The reason is that people with epilepsy may be affected by fast moving images.
 Similarly, gifs can sometimes carry too much of the burden of explanation.
 If you can't help but use gifs, at the least notify the reader of this in the introduction of the page.
 Keep it translation compatible
-    This consists of using svg for infographics, and using the appropriate markup for given text.
+    This consists of using svg for infographics, and using the appropriate markup for a given text.

 Regarding photos and paintings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * I would like to discourage photos and traditional paintings in the manual if they are not illustrating a concept.
 The reason is that it is very silly and a little dishonest to show Rembrand's work inside the Krita GUI, when we have so many modern works that were made in Krita.
 All of the pepper&carrot artwork was made in Krita and the original files are available, so when you do not have an image handy, start there.
 Photos should be avoided because Krita is a painting program.
 Too many photos can give the impression Krita is trying to be a solution for photo retouching, which really isn't the focus.
 * Of course, we still want to show certain concepts in play in photos and master paintings, such as glossing or indirect light.
-In this case, add a caption that mentions the name of the painting or the painter, or mention it's a photograph.
+In this case, add a caption that mentions the name of the painting or the painter, or mentions it's a photograph.
 * Photos can still be used for photobashing and the like, but only if it's obviously used in the context of photobashing.

 Regarding images in general